Zenius2016/BoardAlfa/firstAssignment/README.md

 4. Use template.hs in firstAssignment to help tutors review your code
 5. We do not sort the function by difficulties.
 If you find a hard function to reimplement, **skip it**.
-6. Always commit your work, whether or not it has finished
+6. Always commit your work, whether or not it has been finished
-7. If you still trying to implement a function and don't want tutors to review it, please tell us. for example
+7. If you are still trying to implement a function and don't want tutors to review it, please tell us. for example
 ```
 --pembatas
 -- i haven't finished yet :(